Pennsylvania Trucking Insurance Requirements

 This has resulted in fewer insurance companies getting into the commercial trucking market, which drives rates up because of limited competition.

-But here’s the exciting part: some great news for Pennsylvania Owner Operators is finally here!
+But here’s the exciting part: some great news for Keystone State Truckers is here:

 CSL means Combined Single Limit

-In practice, Interstate Brokers and customers usually look for at least $1,000,000 CSL, no matter what kind of vehicle you have.
+Brokers and customers usually want at least $1,000,000 CSL, no matter what kind of vehicle you’re driving.

-Starting with the minimum limits is fine, but just make sure to consider the cost of that $1,000,000 Commercial Auto Liability so you don’t limit your options for freight later on.
+It’s fine to start with the minimum limits, but keep that $1,000,000 Commercial Auto Liability in mind so you don’t limit your freight options down the road.

 Quickly understand what Commercial Auto Liability IS: